leftbyte/hillbilly-chat/README.md

 # hillbilly-chat
-how would a hillbilly say that
+What would a hillbilly say?